islomar/functional-programming/elm/README.md

 `model | counter = model.counter + 1` >> it takes the model object and creates a new one changing the counter attribute (that's the | mission)

 Install **elm-format**

+Recommended: "Elm in Action"

+In Elm, using **subscriptions** is how your application can listen for external input.
+Some examples are:

+* Keyboard events
+* Mouse movements
+* Browser locations changes
+* Websocket events